freddbomba/legrandjeu/EUROFusion/README.md

 THis folder includes:

-- EUROFusion booklet for rules and scenarios about fusion to be played as commissioned by EUROFusion consortium for their exhibition and activities.
+- EUROFusion booklet for rules and scenarios about fusion to be played as commissioned by EUROFusion consortium https://www.euro-fusion.org/ for their exhibition "Fusion Expo" https://www.euro-fusion.org/fusion-expo/ and activities.

 THe whole story is published on www.legrandjeu.net website and nicely rendered in a video clip here